Snger/reading-notes/tools/git.md

 - Git Diff with Beyond Compare
 - git merge with vimdiff
 - Create Git branch with current changes
+- A previous backup already exists in refs/original/

 <!-- /MarkdownTOC -->